How To Clean Broccoli Properly

 Then chop the florets into individual pieces.
 If you find some florets too large, you can cut those into smaller pieces.
 Transfer to a mixing bowl and place it into your sink.

-Broccoli chopped on a white board. by 2sistersrecipes.com
+Broccoli chopped on a white board. and tossed into a silver mixing bowl.

 Step #3: Submerge in Water and Drain: